 was being completed.
 Wildmoser was ousted as fans were extremely upset with the

-upcoming move; exacerbated when he was caught in a bribery scandal that had
+upcoming move, exacerbated when he was caught in a bribery scandal that had

-awarded some of the building contract to his sons company.
+awarded some of the building contract to his son's company.

 The transaction convinced the DFB to award 1860 their

-went, with Maurer, Bernhard Trares and Walter Schachner all occupying the
+went, with Maurer, Bernhard Trares, and Walter Schachner all occupying the

 position during 2006.
 Marco Kurz took over in 2007.

-More coaches; Marco Kurz, Uwe Wolf, Ewald Lienen and the returning Maurer couldn’t propel the team back to the top flight as 1860 hit another financial crisis in 2011, as gates continued to hover around the 22,000 mark in a stadium holding 75,000.
+More chief trainers, Marco Kurz, Uwe Wolf, Ewald Lienen and the returning Maurer couldn’t propel the team back to the top flight as 1860 hit another financial crisis in 2011, as gates continued to hover around the 22,000 mark in a stadium holding 75,000.
+Bayern offered to help 1860 out financially, which went down badly with fans of both clubs.

-More coaches; Marco Kurz, Uwe Wolf, Ewald Lienen and the returning Maurer couldn’t propel the team back to the top flight as 1860 hit another financial crisis in 2011, as gates continued to hover around the 22,000 mark in a stadium holding 75,000.
+More chief trainers, Marco Kurz, Uwe Wolf, Ewald Lienen and the returning Maurer couldn’t propel the team back to the top flight as 1860 hit another financial crisis in 2011, as gates continued to hover around the 22,000 mark in a stadium holding 75,000.
+Bayern offered to help 1860 out financially, which went down badly with fans of both clubs.

-down badly with fans of both clubs.
 Bayern were extremely worried that if 1860

-by Jordanian investor Hasan Abdullah Ismaik; although he was only entitled to
+by Jordanian investor Hasan Abdullah Ismaik, although he was only entitled to

 49% voting rights under German football regulations.
+Between 2012 and 2015, more chief trainers, Alexander Schmidt, Friedhelm

 Funkel, Markus von Ahlen, Ricardo Moniz and von Ahlen were all employed to look

-minute goal from defender Kai Bülow saw off Holstein Kiel in the play-off as
+The 2014-15 season saw 1860 avoid relegation when a last-minute goal from defender Kai Bülow saw off Holstein Kiel in the play-off as

 57,000 fans flocked to the Allianz Arena.
+The 2015-16 season saw TSV narrowly avoid relegation once

-charge of the team before Bierofka returned having received his coaching
+2025.
+The 2016-17 season was another one of turbulence.
+Kosta Runjaić took charge of the team before Bierofka returned, having received his coaching licenses.

-Pereira’s side found themselves in the relegation play off
+by the Portuguese Vítor Pereira.
+Pereira’s side found themselves in the relegation play-off

-one again where they faced SSV Jahn Regensburg after ending the season in
+once again, where they faced SSV Jahn Regensburg after ending the season in

 sixteenth place.
 TSV lost 3-1